Liam Reddox

 Liam Reddox (born January 27, 1986) is a Canadian former professional ice hockey player.
 He most notably played in the National Hockey League (NHL) with the Edmonton Oilers and Captained the Växjö Lakers of the Swedish Hockey League (SHL).
 He has dual citizenship in both Canada and Scotland.

 Playing career

 As a youth, Reddox played in the 2000 Quebec International Pee-Wee Hockey Tournament with the Toronto Marlboros minor ice hockey team.

 Reddox was drafted in the fourth round of the 2002 Ontario Hockey League priority selection to the Peterborough Petes.
-He played four games with the team as a callup during the 2002–03 season.
+He played four games with the team as a call-up during the 2002–03 season.
 Reddox, who currently lives in Whitby, Ontario, led the Petes in scoring in his first two full years with the team, including his rookie season in 2003–04.